 The Witches’ Well, a cast iron fountain and plaque, honors the Scottish women who were burned at the stake between the 15th and 18th centuries.
 It’s an easy site to miss for people only focusing on the castle that looms ahead.
 During the 16th century, more women were murdered at this site than anywhere else in Scotland.
 Each victim was denied a proper trial.

-Scotland’s King James VI believed that witchcraft was a form of Satanism and that anyone who possessed those abilities was tainted by the devil.
-As a result, in the 17th and 18th centuries, over 4000 alleged witches (mostly female) were put to death.
-Scotland was Europe’s biggest persecutor of witches.
+Scotland’s King James VI believed witchcraft was a form of Satanism and that anyone who possessed those abilities was tainted by the devil.
+As a result, in the 17th and 18th centuries, more than 4,000 alleged witches (mostly female) were put to death.
 By the end of the 17th century, witches were routinely hanged instead of being burned.
 The last hanging took place in 1728.

-In 1894, Sir Patrick Geddes, a philanthropist known for his innovative thinking in urban planning and sociology, commissioned his friend, John Duncan, to design a drinking fountain to be located on the west side of Castlehill Reservoir next to Ramsay Garden.
-Duncan was a famed artist who was influenced by Celtic myth and legend which is evident in the sculpture.
+In 1894, Sir Patrick Geddes, a philanthropist known for his innovative thinking in urban planning and sociology, commissioned his friend John Duncan to design this drinking fountain for the west side of Castlehill Reservoir next to Ramsay Garden.
+Duncan was a famed artist who was influenced by Celtic myth and legend, which is evident in the sculpture.

-There is some dispute as to whether the well is cast iron or bronze.
-A hole beneath the snake’s head spouted water.
+A hole beneath the snake’s head once spouted water, though it’s dry now.
 The upper left corner contains Roman Numerals equivalent to 1479, and 1722 is depicted in the bottom right (the period of the most prevalent persecution of witches in Scotland.)
-The bottom left displays the year of the sculpture and the sculptor’s initials: 18 (JD) 94.
-Two bolts on the upper corners differ in design and are Wiccan symbols of air and water.
+The bottom left displays the year of the sculpture’s completion and the sculptor’s initials: 18 (JD) 94.
+Two bolts on the upper corners differ in design, and are Wiccan symbols of air and water.

 The trough is sculpted on three sides.
 The font displays flora with roots beneath the earth and branches above.
-The left panel depicts the evil eye with frowning eyes and nose; the words ‘the evil eye’ are written below.
-The right side depicts a pair of hands holding a bowl with the words ‘hands of’ written above the bowl and ‘healing’ written below.
+The left panel depicts the Evil Eye with frowning eyes and a nose.
+The right side depicts a pair of hands holding a bowl, meant to represent healing hands.